 When installing solid wood on concrete flooring please insure you use a correct Liquid Damp Proof Membrane and suitable glue.

 With all grades of wood there will be a percentage of flooring which cannot be used.
 Some may be due to cutting, others due to the grade.
 The lower the grade of the wood the higher the percentage should be allowed.

 TIP - Most installers recommend 5% but it does depend on your grade of wood.

 Take a look at our 'how to measure a floor' guide for more information on how to work out allowances for wastage.

 Yes you can is the short answer.
-The question is can you measure accurately (most people can’t), can you cut wood on a straight line (I can't) and do you have a finishers eye (I certainly don't)?
-If the answer is yes to those questions then you should be able to fit your flooring yourself.
+But ask yourself: Can you measure accurately? (most people can’t); Can you cut wood in a straight line?
+(I can't); and Do you have a finishers eye?
+(I certainly don't) If the answer is yes to those questions then you should be able to fit your flooring yourself.

 We recommend that the fitting guidelines supplied in each box are followed and always give us a call anytime if you need advice!